-CIAC strongly recommends that the services of a certified athletic trainer be available to all the school's student-athletes.
+The CIAC strongly recommends that the services of a certified athletic trainer be available to all the school's student-athletes.
+We strongly recommend a "full time" athletic trainer who would be on campus for all sport games and practices.
+The athletic trainer position has become the Standard of Care for interscholastic athletics.